 Source: U.S. CDC 2011

-Type 2 diabetes comes on more slowly than type 1 and is more commonly diagnosed in people 45 years of age or older who are overweight.
+Type 2 diabetes comes on more slowly than type 1 diabetes and is more commonly diagnosed in people 45 years of age or older who are overweight.
+Among adults, type 2 diabetes is by far the most common type, making up approximately 90 to 95% of all cases.
 However, individuals can be diagnosed with type 2 diabetes at any age and it is increasingly being diagnosed in younger populations.
-In type 2 diabetes the body does not make enough insulin or cannot use the insulin that it makes.
-Approximately 90% of people with diabetes have type 2.
+With type 2 diabetes, the body does not make enough insulin or cannot use the insulin that it makes.
 Genetics and environmental causes can play a role in the development of type 2 diabetes.
-Research into the role of Persistent Organic Pollutants (POPs) (e.g., dioxin, PCBs, chlorinated pesticides, etc.) suggest a possible association between exposure to POPs and diabetes in adults but little research has been conducted on children to date.
+Research into the role of Persistent Organic Pollutants (POPs) (e.g., dioxin, PCBs, chlorinated pesticides, etc.) suggest a possible association between exposure to POPs and diabetes in adults, but little research has been conducted on children to date.
 POPs may alter insulin action, however a specific mechanism is not known.
 Air pollution, specifically exposure to particulate matter (PM2.5), may contribute to diabetes prevalence in adults but no information exists for children at this time.
-According to the American Diabetes Association, being overweight is a risk factor for developing type 2 diabetes, but other risk factors such as family history, ethnicity, and age also play a role.
+According to the American Diabetes Association, being overweight is a risk factor for developing type 2 diabetes, and other risk factors related to family history, ethnicity, and age can also play a role.

 The number and prevalence of children with diabetes can be viewed by selecting from the choices on the right toolbar.
 For each year of data available, pediatric diabetes prevalence estimates are compared to statewide prevalence to determine if they are statistically significantly higher, lower, or the same as the statewide pediatric diabetes prevalence.